 With this motivation in mind, it is worth re-reading Friedman’s chapter on methodology to see that it was designed specifically as an attack on Chamberlin and an insistence on a return to the style of economic theory of Alfred Marshall.

 VI.
 About Math, Science, and Truth

-have an undergraduate degree in physics studied physics as an undergraduate.
+About math: I have an undergraduate degree in physics.
 I’ve seen clear evidence that math can facilitate scientific progress toward the truth.